betterscientificsoftware/bssw.io/Events/testweb2.md

 Presenter | Rene Gassmoeller (UC Davis)
 Registration and Information | 	<https://ideas-productivity.org/events/hpc-best-practices-webinars/#webinar033>

-**Webinars are free and open to the public, but advance registration is required.**
+**Webinars are free and open to the public, but advance registration is required through the Event website.**

 <p>In recent years scientific software projects have increasingly
 incorporated state-of-the-art technical best practices like continuous